18F/before-you-ship/_pages/security/scanning.md

 For greybox testing, the testing team has significant (but not necessarily complete) knowledge of how the system works, as opposed to black box testing, where they have zero knowledge, or white box testing, where they have complete knowledge.

-All of these tests must be conducted on all environments and stacks, including one _identical to production_.
-We call this environment and stack "pre-production" and will also affix the designation "scanee" so there is no ambiguity as to what is being scanned.
+All of these tests must be conducted on an environment that is _identical to production_ and ideally is set up specifically for this scanning process.
 This also requires creating a stable `release` branch.
 You can continue working on `master` and deploy builds from `master` to a development environment.

 ### Expectation management